LCAV/edmbox/README.md

-# EDMBOX
+# EDMbox

-This repository contains a collection of Matlab routines to accompany the paper _Euclidean Distance Matrices for Signal Processing_ by Ivan Dokmanic, Reza Parhizkar, Juri Ranieri and Martin Vetterli.
+This repository contains a collection of Matlab routines to accompany the paper _Euclidean Distance Matrices for Signal Processing_ (tentative title) by Ivan Dokmanic, Reza Parhizkar, Juri Ranieri and Martin Vetterli.

 ## Main functions